Friday, October 19, 2007

 Section 1: Waivers shall be processed according to the “rank order” of each franchise.

-The waiver pool will shut down to the rank list at midnight on Fridays for routinely scheduled weeks; Wednesday at midnight the night before a Thursday game.
+The waiver pool will shut down for pick ups at midnight on Wednesdays.
 These times and days are subject to change by the commissioner.

-All Waiver requests will be required in writing to the Commissioner.
+All Waiver requests will be transacted through the league's automated system.

 Section 2: There shall be a system of trade allowed within the league between the sovereign owners.